almostearthling/when-command-docs/manpage.rst

 Item Definition File
 ====================

-With version *9.4.0-beta.1* a way has been introduced to define *items* (*tasks*, *conditions* and especially *signal handlers*) using text files whose syntax is similar (although it differs in some ways) to the one used in common configuration files.
+The *items* (*tasks*, *conditions* and especially *signal handlers*) managed by **When** can also be defined and created using text files whose syntax is similar to the one used in common configuration files.

 Item names are case sensitive and follow the same rules as the related *Name* entries in dialog boxes: only names that begin with an alphanumeric character and continue with *alphanumerics*, *underscores* and *dashes* (that is, no spaces) are accepted.
 Entries must be followed by colons and in case of entries that support lists the lists must be indented and span multiple lines.
 Complex values are rendered using commas to separate sub-values.
 The value for each entry is considered to be the string beginning with the first non-blank character after the colon.

 ..
 Warning::
   Even a single error, be it syntactical or due to other possibly more